UVVM/UVVM_3_BETA/doc/source/utility_library.rst

 **********************************************************************************************************************************
 Compilation
 **********************************************************************************************************************************
-The UVVM Utility Library must be compiled with VHDL 2008.
+The UVVM Utility Library must be compiled with VHDL-2008 or newer.

 .. table:: Compile order for the UVVM Utility Library